 At College Church, antiracism is an expression of our recognition that all are created in the image of God.
 As such, we respond—personally and collectively— to the call to identify, and to actively challenge, structures and systems that devalue people on the basis of race, and to practice restoration in the pursuit of justice.

-Read our newly released SFX Parish Racial Equity Review Preliminary Report
+Read our SFX Parish Racial Equity Review Preliminary Report

 Upcoming Events in the Community